-- A. The Group uses fair value as the recoverable amount for impairment testing.
-The Group refers to the evaluation results of independent evaluation experts, the estimated recoverable amount of land, housing and structure is less than the book amount for the year ended December 31, 2022 and 2021.
-Therefore, the Group recognized impairment losses amounted to NT\$1,919 and NT\$ 9,762. - B. The property, plant and equipment held by the Group were the evaluation results of independent evaluation experts.
+- A. The Group refers to the evaluation results of independent evaluation experts and uses fair value as the recoverable amount for impairment testing.
+Since the estimated recoverable amount of some land, buildings and buildings in 2023 and 2022 is less than the book value, impairment losses are recognized and calculated separately.
+NT\$3,634 and NT\$1,919. - B. The property, plant and equipment held by the Group were the evaluation results of independent evaluation experts.
 The evaluation was calculated by comparative method, cost method or income method and classified as the level 3 fair value.
 The main assumption of the income approach is as follows:

-December 31, 2022 December 31, 2021 Income capitalization rate 1.79% 1.59%
+December 31, 2023 December 31, 2022 Income capitalization rate 1.68% December 31, 2022